-If you monitor the Analytics of your conference or event website and often wonder why your bounce rate (people coming in and leaving in 10 seconds) is so high, here are 11 items that may be robbing you of attendees.
+If you monitor the Analytics of your conference or event website and often wonder why your bounce rate (people coming in and leaving in 10 seconds) is so high, here are 11 items that may rob you of attendees.

 No Clear Schedule of Events

-This is actually quite common and it leaves me stumped.
-Conferences and Events are about the schedule so why would you skip putting a schedule on your website.
-I like to build TWO schedules into all client websites, a full schedule with links to speakers pages and bios and a printable-mobile-phonable-at-a-glance-schedule.
-You can even take it a step further and use apps that will allow attendees to create a custom, personal schedule.
+This is quite common, and it leaves me stumped.
+Conferences and Events are about the schedule, so why would you skip putting a schedule on your website?
+I like to build TWO schedules into all client websites: a full schedule with links to speakers’ pages and bios and a printable-mobile-phonable-at-a-glance-schedule.
+You can even take it further and use apps allowing attendees to create a custom, personal schedule.

 Pop Up and Blinky Ads

-I have said that I think that banner ads are a really cool and unique way to highlight sponsors and exhibitors and I still feel this way.
-I do however think that some people take it to the extreme with nasty pop up ads or gif / flash ads that look like Las Vegas at midnight (says the guy with a flash ad in the sidebar).
+I have said that I think that banner ads are a cool and unique way to highlight sponsors and exhibitors, and I still feel this way.
+However, I think that some people take it to the extreme with nasty pop-up ads or gif/flash ads that look like Las Vegas at midnight (says the guy with a flash ad in the sidebar).
 If you have a pop-up, it should point to registration or ask people to sign up for your email list).

 Auto-Play Videos (and Music)

 A good portion of your audience will be checking out your event or conference website from their office cubical.
-They do not want to visit your website and have some loud video start blaring through their speakers (would you?).
+They do not want to visit your website and have some loud video blaring through their speakers (would you?).
 Your website is about the attendee, not about you.
-Oh and don’t have music, really, no music unless you are Lollapalooza or Coachella, this is not high school.
+Oh, and don’t have music, really, no music unless you are Lollapalooza or Coachella; this is not high school.

 No Sponsor / Speaker Information

 Call out your speakers and sponsors.
-This goes straight to the attendee experience and also makes the speakers and sponsors giddy.
-How can attendees make an educated decision to attend your event without this information.
+This goes straight to the attendee experience, making the speakers and sponsors giddy.
+How can attendees decide to attend your event without this information?
 No sponsors?
-Don’t hide it, simply put up a call for sponsors.
-No speakers yet?
+Don’t hide it; put up a call for sponsors.
+Are there no speakers yet?
 Put up a TBA page.
-Simply let people know that the information is coming and they will be happy.
+Let people know the information is coming, and they will be happy.

 Stock Photos

-If this is a first year event, you may not be able to avoid this but you can always put up pictures of your speakers, your members and more.
+If this is a first-year event, you may not be able to avoid it, but you can always post pictures of your speakers, your members, and more.
 If this is a yearly event, there is no excuse for using stock images; You should be using pictures from the last year’s event.

 No Clear Path to Registration

-You would be amazed at the number of conferences and events that make it hard to register, it is almost like they are ashamed.
-You should have a menu item at the top that says “Register Now” and you should also sprinkle other other “calls to action” throughout your website.
-Attendees want to register, do not make it difficult.
+You would be amazed at the number of conferences and events that make registering hard; it is almost like they are ashamed.
+You should have a menu item at the top that says “Register Now,” you should also sprinkle other “calls to action” throughout your website.
+Attendees want to register; do not make it difficult.

 No Contact Info